gosukiwi/Pasukon/README.md

 ```

 If you need to change the priority, simply use parentheses.
 It's recommended to
-always use them to make things clear, and try to keep rules short using
+always use them in non-trivial rules to make things clear.
-composition.

 ## Syntactic Sugar 🍬
 The grammar syntax provides some sugar 🍬 to make things easier.
 The most common